 In terms of ergonomics, both the trackball and trackpad let you manipulate the cursor using a combination of fingers.
 This greatly reduces the chances of developing RSI from overuse of a particular extremity.
-And while the thumb operated trackball does rely on your thumb specifically, it is still better than using your forefinger for repetitive motions, according to Roberta Carson.
+And while the thumb operated trackball does rely on your thumb specifically (thus potentially leading to thumb pain), it is still better than using your forefinger for repetitive motions, according to Roberta Carson.

 Furthermore, all trackballs provide a contoured area for your hand to rest on, unlike a trackpad where your hand is totally unsupported, with your wrist bearing the majority of the burden.
 So in short, at least based on my assessment, a trackball is more ergonomic than a trackpad.

 In terms of productivity, a study comparing the amount of time required to a complete a cursor related task using a trackpad and a trackball came out favorably for the trackball.
 The study probably didn’t make use of multi-touch features found on modern trackpads, but it is still comforting to know you can probably be just as productive with a trackball mouse compared to your laptop’s trackpad.

 In short, while the jury will always be out on what the most ergonomic form factor for a pointing device is, in my opinion, there are some clear circumstances that favor at least giving a trackball a try:

 - If you suffer from common mouse related strains such as carpal tunnel syndrome, tendinitis, and hand cramps.

 - If you have trouble keeping the cursor in the proper location as you click or double click.

 - If you suffer from fatigue or strain using a trackpad.